-Older Than Print: The Framing Device of 1001 Arabian Nights includes this, albeit with Persian women, namely the queens of the brother kings.
+Older Than Print: The Framing Device of 1001 Arabian Nights includes this with Persian women (Persians were considered white at the time), namely the queens of the brother kings.
 Said queens are found lying with black slaves.
 The trope is then repeated multiple times within the tales.

 To Kill a Mockingbird: "White trash" Mayella Ewell comes on to Tom Robinson, a black man, in 1930s Alabama.
 As he tries to get away, her father comes in, witnesses this, beats the shit out of her, and then forces her to claim Robinson raped her.

 In the short story Spawn of Satan by Charles Birkin, a black man and his white wife move to a town ruled by neo-Nazi street gangs.
 He is horribly and gruesomely lynched by the gangs in revenge for his wife accidentally killing a white child when she had a heart attack while driving.

 In Model Minority a half-white half-Japanese teenager is beaten by her (white) mother for daring to date an adorkable black guy she met at art class.
 Mom seems to have fewer problems with her daughter's next black suitor, mainly because he's an associate of her drug dealer.